-- (1) Address: 1125 South 103 Street, Suite 600, Omaha, Nebraska 68124.
-The information in the above table and this footnote concerning the shares of common stock beneficially owned by Wallace R. Weitz & Company (Weitz) is based upon the amended Schedule 13G filed by Weitz with the SEC on January 11, 2008.
-The aggregate number of shares of common stock beneficially owned by Weitz includes 5,945,362 shares with respect to which Weitz has sole dispositive power, 3,097,202 shares with respect to which it has sole voting power, and 2,709,660 shares with respect to which it has shared voting power.
-2,790,660 shares of common stock held by Weitz are subject to a Voting Agreement pursuant to which Weitz transferred its voting rights with respect to such shares to George E. Bull, III and Douglas B. Hansen.
-Pursuant to that Voting Agreement, which is not subject to specific duration, shares beneficially held by Weitz and its affiliates in excess of 9.8% of Redwood's total issued and outstanding capital stock (Excess Shares) are subject to an irrevocable voting proxy under which Messrs.
-Bull and Hansen agree to vote the Excess Shares on each matter to be voted upon in the same proportion as the votes cast on such matter by all stockholders other than Weitz and its affiliates.
-Additionally, the aggregate number of shares of common stock beneficially owned by Weitz (including a portion of the shares subject to the Voting Agreement described above) includes 2,455,000 shares held of record by the Weitz Funds-Value Fund. - (2) Address: 2949 East Elvira Road, Suite 101, Tucson, Arizona 85706.
+(1) Address: 1125 South 103 Street, Suite 600, Omaha, Nebraska 68124.
+The information in the above table and this footnote concerning the shares of common stock beneficially owned by Wallace R. Weitz & Company (Weitz) is based upon the amended Schedule 13G filed by Weitz with the SEC on January 11, 2008 as modified by information subsequently provided by Weitz to Redwood.
+The aggregate number of shares of common stock beneficially owned by Weitz includes 5,782,817 shares with respect to which Weitz has sole dispositive power, 3,205,576 shares with respect to which it has sole voting power, and 2,577,241 shares with respect to which it has shared voting power.
+2,577,241 shares of common stock held by Weitz are subject to a Voting Agreement pursuant to which Weitz transferred its voting rights with respect to such shares to George E. Bull, III.
+Pursuant to that Voting Agreement, which is not subject to specific duration, shares beneficially held by Weitz and its affiliates in excess of 9.8% of Redwood's total issued and outstanding capital stock (Excess Shares) are subject to an irrevocable voting proxy under which Mr. Bull agrees to vote the Excess Shares on each matter to be voted upon in the same proportion as the votes cast on such matter by all stockholders other than Weitz and its affiliates.
+Additionally, according to information provided by Weitz to Redwood, the aggregate number of shares of common stock beneficially owned by Weitz (including a portion of the shares subject to the Voting Agreement described above) includes 2,379,200 shares held of record by the Weitz Funds-Partners Value Fund.

+- (2) Address: 2949 East Elvira Road, Suite 101, Tucson, Arizona 85706.
 Share ownership is based on information furnished by Davis Selected Advisers, L.P.
 (Davis) in a Schedule 13G filed with the SEC on February 12, 2008.
-According to that Schedule 13G, Davis has sole dispositive power with respect to 2,935,271 shares of common stock, sole voting power with respect to 2,852,026 shares of common stock, and there are no shares with respect to which it has either shared voting power or shared dispositive power. - (3) Address: 150 Social Hall Avenue, Salt Lake City, UT 84111.
+According to that Schedule 13G, Davis has sole dispositive power with respect to 2,935,271 shares of common stock, sole voting power with respect to 2,852,026 shares of common stock, and there are no shares with respect to which it has either shared voting power or shared dispositive power. - (3) Address: 150 Social Hall Avenue, Salt Lake City, Utah 84111.
 Share ownership is based on information furnished by Wasatch Advisors, Inc. (Wasatch) in an amended Schedule 13G filed with the SEC on February 14, 2008.
-According to that amended Schedule 13G, Wasatch has sole voting power and sole dispositive power with respect to 2,564,988 shares of common stock, and there are no shares with respect to which it has either shared voting power or shared dispositive power.
+According to that amended Schedule 13G, Wasatch has sole voting power and sole dispositive power with respect to 2,564,988 shares of common stock, and there are no shares with respect to which it has either shared voting power or shared dispositive power. - (4) Address: 19605 N.E.
+8th Street, Camas, Washington 98607.
+Share ownership is based on information furnished by The D3 Family Funds (D3 Family Funds) in a Schedule 13D filed with the SEC on December 7, 2007, as modified by information subsequently provided by the D3 Family Funds to Redwood.
+According to those same sources, Nierenberg Investment Management Company, Inc. has shared voting power and shared dispositive power with respect to all shares of common stock it beneficially owns, and there are no shares with respect to which it has either sole voting power or sole dispositive power.
+According to the above referenced Schedule 13D, Nierenberg Investment Management Company, Inc. is either the sole general partner or sole owner of the sole general partner of each of the D3 Family Funds that is a holder of record of common stock.